private-octopus/c4/doc/c4-design.md

 After testing and simulations of application limited applications, we incorporated a number of features.

-The first feature is the design decision to only lower the nominal CWND if congestion is detected.
+The first feature is the design decision to only lower the nominal rate and CWND if congestion is detected.
 This is in contrast with the BBR design, in which the estimate of bottleneck bandwidth is also lowered if the bandwidth measured after a "probe bandwidth" attempt is